rrousselGit/state_notifier/README.md

 }
 ```

-This then gives you access to:
+That then gives you access to:

 - `read`, a function to obtain services
 - `update`, a new life-cycle that can be used to listen to changes on a service